Artwork by

 Medically reviewed by

-If a loved one is struggling with schizophrenia, your first question would be “How to help them manage this illness?”
-The schizophrenia recovery process is a challenging journey but there are several ways in which you can help your loved one while ensuring your own mental and physical wellbeing.
+If a loved one is struggling with schizophrenia, your first question would be, “How to help them manage this illness?”
+The schizophrenia recovery process is a challenging journey, but there are several ways in which you can help your loved one while ensuring your own mental and physical well-being.

 At Cadabams, we not only focus on recovering individuals but also ensure support and care for their family members and caregivers.
-Through our family intervention programs and support groups, we equip families to deal with difficult situations in the recovery journey of their loved one.
+Through our family intervention programs and support groups, we equip families to deal with difficult situations in the recovery journey of their loved ones.

-Schizophrenia can affect an individual to an extent that they become incapable of taking care of themselves.
+Schizophrenia can affect an individual to the extent that they become incapable of taking care of themselves.
 At this time, the role of a caregiver, family, or friend becomes important.
 Taking care of an individual suffering from schizophrenia can be challenging as they can get aggressive due to the symptoms of the condition.

-Schizophrenia can change a person drastically; the way they think, see the world, converse with others, and even their social behavior.
+Schizophrenia can change a person drastically, the way they think, see the world, converse with others, and even their social behavior.
 It can change almost everything about them.

 It rarely happens that the pain and agony experienced by people with schizophrenia tend to stay only with them.
 That’s because it also affects their family members, disrupts relationships with friends, and severely hampers their social life.
-Schizophrenia patient’s caregivers who stay with them, also get mentally, psychologically, and physically affected.
-And, the worst manifestation of it is a feeling of guilt that further compounds the problem for the patient and their close family members.
+Schizophrenia patient’s caregivers who stay with them also get mentally, psychologically, and physically affected.
+And the worst manifestation of it is a feeling of guilt that further compounds the problem for the patient and their close family members.

-Schizophrenia’s Effect on Family & Other Relationships
+Schizophrenia’s Effect on Family and Other Relationships

-• When the Family Neglects Symptoms
+When the Family Neglects the Symptoms

-Dealing with this condition can be very frustrating for family and friends, and for anyone who knew the person before they got ill.
+Dealing with this condition can be very frustrating for family and friends and for anyone who knew the person before they got ill.

 It is observed that an individual develops this condition mainly during their adolescent years, often causing the parents to overlook the early symptoms and dismiss them as just normal teenage behavior.
-Awareness about schizophrenia is very important to ensure early detection of the symptoms and proper care of the individual.
+Awareness of schizophrenia is very important to ensure early detection of the symptoms and proper care of the individual.

-• The Blame Game
+The Blame Game

 Once this condition is detected, it can be disruptive to families; the members of the family constantly keep searching for someone to blame for the development of this condition.
 The reactions of the family members (to another family member acquiring this disease) may, at times, result in the ‘shame and blame’ syndrome.
 This can cause estrangement and disagreements among the family members.

-• Stress and Trauma
+Stress and Trauma

 It may be hard for the family to cope with the change in behavior, attitude, and the way in which the person suffering from schizophrenia communicates.
 What adds more to the stress and trauma for family and friends is to see their loved one struggling to keep up with reality and experiencing auditory hallucinations and other kinds of hallucinations at times.